Belarusian Steel Works: Political repressions, labour rights issues

 During the 2020 Belarusian protests it was reported that the workers of the factory announced in a statement to the management that "in the eventuality of unfair elections, the workers will strike on August 10, 11 and 12", after which a part of the factory went on strike.
 Reportedly, riot police soon arrived at the plant.
 This was denied by the state-controlled Belta news agency.

 On 1 February 2021, Zhlobin local court sentenced three BMZ employees to 3 and 2.5 years of prison.
 These employees were convicted under article 342 of the Criminal Code of Belarus ("Organizing illegal group actions that grossly violate public order and disobey the legal requirements of the government officials").
 They were also fined 1088 BYN (~400 USD) of material damage to BMZ for stopping the steel smelting by the induction furnaces.
 A fourth striker managed to left Belarus and was declared wanted by Belarusian authorities.
 Two of the imprisoned workers were later recognized as political prisoners by Belarusian human rights activists.
 At least two other employees were fired immediately after declaring participation in a strike.
 In January 2021, two employees of BMZ were fired after trying to create an independent trade union branch on the factory.

 In June 2021, Sweden's Scandia Steel was reported to cut cooperation with BMZ due to labour rights violations.
 Michelin, another international business partner of BMZ, ordered an independent audit of labour rights at BMZ.

+International sanctions

+In May 2023, the BMZ was blacklisted by Ukraine.

+In August 2023, the company was added to the sanctions list of the European Union.
+In the same month, Switzerland, North Macedonia, Montenegro, Albania, Ukraine, Bosnia and Herzegovina, Iceland, Liechtenstein and Norway joined these sanctions.
+Also since August 2023, BMZ, the general director of the plant, Dmitry Korchik, and the company associated with the plant, BEL-KAP-STEEL, are on the US sanctions list.

+At the end of 2023, several journalistic investigations were published about the circumvention of the EU and US sanctions against the BMZ.

+In January 2025, Canada joined the sanctions against the BMZ.

-Production Union "Byelorussian steel works"
+Production Union "Belarusian steel works"

-Production Union "Byelorussian Steel Works" was organized in 2006 by decree of the Ministry of Industry.
+Production Union "Belarusian Steel Works" was organized in 2006 by decree of the Ministry of Industry.
 It includes these companies: